 - How To Be Your Own Superhero: Insurance & Estate Planning Tips

 - Control Your Finances, Your Life, and Yourself: Suddenly Single and Moving On

 Held monthly beginning October, 2017.

 Finance in the Boardroom

 Women Know: Finance in the Boardroom is a series developed by the Chattanooga Women’s Leadership Institute (CWLI) with the purpose of increasing the financial savvy of women serving on Boards of Directors.
-Topics covered over the course of 6 working lunch sessions include:
+Topics covered over the course of two half-day sessions include:

 - Reading and interpreting a financial statement

 - “No Money, No Mission” – The importance of the integration of finance and strategic planning